 The magnitude of the shift depends on the position of the particle within the microcavity, such that the maximum value only occurs when the particle is at the location where the optical field is most intense.
 The position of a particle will change over time as the nanoparticles undergoes random Brownian motion in the fluid.
 The Oxford HighQ nanoparticle analyser measures the wavelength shift several thousand times per second to capture the changing position of the particle.

 The speed of the Brownian motion is determined by the viscous drag of the fluid acting on the particle, which in turn depends on the size of the particle.
 The measured dynamics therefore provide information about the size of the nanoparticle.
 Accurate quantitative measurements are facilitated by trapping individual particles in the microcavity using the optical tweezers effect.

-One of the key applications for nanoparticle characterisation is that by measuring refractive indices over time, we can demonstrate drug unloading measurements of active pharmaceutical ingredients (APIs) on a particle-by-particle basis.
+One of the key applications for nanoparticle characterisation is that we can demonstrate drug unloading measurements of active pharmaceutical ingredients (APIs) on a particle-by-particle basis.
 We have successfully demonstrated our ability to accurately measure the drug offloading profile of cetylpyridinium chloride (CPC) from mesoporous silica nanoparticles (see Figure 2) and further details are available on our nanomedicine page or by downloading our application note.

 Figure 1.
 Prototype Nanoparticle Analyser

 Figure 2.
 Line graph showing decrease in drug loading (in μg/mg) over time, with a steady decrease from time 0 until 40 minutes.
 Shadowed regions represent 15th to 85th percentile